zahiruldu/global.hackathon/TEAMS.md

 ---------------------------------------

 Hi, this is Rafael Matsuyama writing, I'm a entrepreneur and software developer, anxious to do this hackathon! \o/

+Hi, this is Luckas Farias writing, and I'm a software and hardware developer, anxious to do this hackathon! \o/

 ---------------------------------------